pythonhealthdatascience/pydesrap_mms/README.md

 * Reneging, blaking and jockeying
 * Variable arrival rates
 * Appointment booking

+For clarity, changes from the DES book in this template are explained in `docs/hsma_changes.md`.

 ✨ **Style:** Coding style based on the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 Used `flake8` and `pylint` to lint `.py` files, and `pycodestyle` for `.ipynb` files.